-Cacao Trees grow in rainforest regions twenty degrees either side of the Equator – our cocoa beans come from Peru and Equador
+Rainforest Cacao Trees grow in rainforest regions twenty degrees either side of the Equator – our cocoa beans come from Peru

-Over to you to taste and enjoy The Bar chocolate, made in Salcombe with love, just for you.
+Munch Over to you to taste and enjoy The Bar chocolate, made made by our chocolatiers in Salcombe just for you.